JacksonKuo/blog/_posts/2024-12-29-ai-exploration-part-2.markdown

 Walkthrough OpenAI's current capabilities and take notes

 # Documentation Walkthrough
-Much of this will be a rote walkthrough of OpenAI's documentation[^1] along with any definitions or interesting points that standout.
+Much of this will be a rote walkthrough of OpenAI's documentation: [https://platform.openai.com/docs/](https://platform.openai.com/docs/) along with any definitions or interesting points that standout.

 #### Overview
 * Models